-promptly turned on the Globe-Democrat, and though in poor health and needing every dollar she could earn to aid in supporting her family, returned to St. Louis, and faced the lion in his den, the editor in his sanctum.
-Now Joe McCullagh is an old stager, and not easily nonplussed; he can worm and wriggle through a political pool or play two pair for a full hand in a little game of "draw" with all the self-possession imaginable, but when he saw Mrs. Simpson's piercing black eyes fixed upon him, and heard her say in a self-reliant tone, "I am here, sir, and ready for action: are you ready to have a test seance?" he looked decidedly disconcerted.
-He evidently had not harbored the remotest thought of being obliged to meet the little woman and do her justice.
-He acted as though he wished Mrs. Simpson had been in Halifax before his reportorial jayhawker had skirmished in her vicinity.
+As our readers know, Mrs. Simpson promptly turned on the Globe-Democrat, and though in poor health and needing ev-ery/dollar she could earn to aid in supporting her family, returned to St. Louis, and faced the lion in his den, the editor in his sanctum.
+Now Joe McCullagh is an old stager, and not easily nonplussed; he can worm and wriggle through a political pool or play two pair for a full hand in a little game of "draw" with all the self-possession imaginable, but when he saw Mrs. Simpson's piercing black eyes fixed upon him, and heard her say in a self-reliant tone, "I am here, sir, and ready for action; are you ready to have a test séance?" he looked decidedly disconcerted.
+He evidentbefore his reportorial jayhawker had skirmished in her vicinity.

-Finding he could not bluff, he made the best of it, and acceded to Mrs. Simpson's proposition as specified in her letter, which was published in the Journal for February 15th.
+Finding he could not bluff, he made the best of it, and acceded to Mrs. Simpson's proposition as specified in her letter, which was published in the JOURNAL for February 15th.

-Common decency and the smallest regard for the obligations devolving upon a gentleman and the conductor of a great newspaper, would have seemed to require that Mrs. Simpson should be fairly treated, but whatever the editor of the Globe-Democrat may be generally, he certainly showed himself a coward and poltroon throughout this affair.
-A delicate, sickly woman goes alone and unattended, hundreds of miles at her own expense, asking from him as a man and an editor, neither mercy nor charity, but only justice!
+Common decency and the smallest regard for the obligations devolving upon a gentleman and the conductor of, a great newspaper, would have seemed to require that Mrs. Simpson should be fairly treated, but whatever the editor of the Globe-Democrat may be generally, he certainly showed himself a coward and poltroon throughout this affair.
+A delicate, sickly weman goes alone and unattended, hundreds of miles at her own expense, asking from him as a man and an editor, neither mercy nor charity, but only justice!
 Instead of meeting her in a brave, manly and honorable way, and according her what she asked and what he had agreed to give, he stopped at nothing to sustain his reporter and discredit Mrs. Simpson.

-Finding the medium was determined to hold the scance the editor of the Globe-Democrat appointed his "expert" friend, Mr. A. B. Cunningham, connected with the Evening Star, to act as chairman of the Globe-Democrat committee; who, at a later period in the negotiations, called on Mrs. Simpson, and tried to persuade her to give up the scance, offering the advice as a friend(?) saying he had detected Baldwin(!) and others, and that he would certainly detect and expose her if she persisted.
-At last, finding Mrs. Simpson could not be driven or coaxed from her purpose, the seance was held on the 20th ult. and the following is the report of the Globe-Demoerat Committee:
+Finding the medium was determined to hold the scance, the editor of the Globe-Democrat appointed his "expert" friend, Mr. A. B. Cunningham, connected with the Evening Stary to act as chairman of the Globe-Democrat committee; who, at a later period in the negotiations, called on Mrs. Simpson, and tried to persuade her to give up the scance, offering the advice as a friend(?) saying he had detected Baldwin(!) and others, and that he would certainly detect and expose her if she persisted.
+At last, finding Mrs. Simpson could not bee driven or coaxed from her purpose, the seance was held on the 20th ult., and the following is the report of the Globe-Democrat Committee: